DrSergey84/RoboND-Kinematics/writeup_template.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

  I do not use symbolic computations at all in my code, since they are not really needed.
 Also I do avoid the forward kinematics part as well as it is not needed either to solve this particular exersice.
 I basically need  only R0_3 and
 R3_6 as it is seen in the lectures ( see "Inverse Kinematics with Kuka KR210"), thus I use their symbolic expression (pre-computed ) and just substitute there the corresponding angles when needed.

+The handle_calculate_IK function is pretty small and straight-forward.
+I was basically following the  guide presented under "Inverse Kinematics with Kuka KR210" chapter.

 ![Pick&Place](https://github.com/DrSergey84/RoboND-Kinematics/blob/master/pictures/default_gzclient_camera(1)-2018-04-02T12_34_14.500741.jpg)